Thomas M. MorrowSenior Counsel

 - Representing a computer reseller in copyright and trademark litigation.

 - Represented a magazine publisher in copyright litigation.

 - Represented a national nonprofit organization in trademark litigation.

-- "Trade Secrets Litigation and the Software Industry," San Fernando Valley Bar Association, IP Section, January, 2014
+- “Trade Secrets Litigation in the Software Industry,” San Fernando Valley Bar Association, IP Section, January 2014

 - “Challenging Subject-Matter Eligibility In Patent Litigation,” Presented at the State Bar of Texas 26th Annual Advanced Intellectual Property Law Course, 2013